f5devcentral/f5-velos-training/docs/velos_f5os_configuration_backup_and_restore.rst

     "f5-database:reset-default-config": "true"
     }

-The system controllers should reboot, and their configurations will be completel wiped clean.
-You will need ot login via the CLI to restore out-of-band networking connectivity, and then the previously archived configurations can be copied back and restored.
+The system controllers should reboot, and their configurations will be completely wiped clean.
+You will need to login via the CLI to restore out-of-band networking connectivity, and then the previously archived configurations can be copied back and restored.

 Remove Partitions and Reset Controller via webUI
 ------------------------------------------------